Golf Course Design Process

 Basic Course design Overview

-The GGS system is unique in that it allows users to create their own courses and add them to the system.
-A user group will be formed shortly that will allow users to exchange their own designs and thus build up a large libraries of exciting new courses at no or very little cost.
+The ProX system is unique in that it allows users to create their own courses and add them to the system.

 Creating new - or changing existing - course holes and complete courses in the GGS golf simulator system is quite a simple process for anyone with basic knowledge of a standard graphics tool.
 Full detailed information on how to create new course holes yourself is supplied with the software CD.